liferay/lexicon-site/src/pages/docs/patterns/modals.md

 ---
 title: "Modals"
-description: "Spinner pattern description"
+description: "Capturing user attention in a process to solve a task of the process."
 layout: "guide"
 weight: 1
 ---

-### Descrition
+### Description

 A modal is a box with content displayed on top of the page to capture the user’s attention for an specific action inside the same process.
 Modals are subordinated to pages.